Jacky-Y/vuls/README.md

 The CMS in use is the "Free and Open Source Inventory Management System."
-The website link is Free and Open Source Inventory Management System PHP Source Code | SourceCodester.
+The website link is  [Free and Open Source inventory management system php source code | SourceCodester](https://www.sourcecodester.com/php/16741/free-and-open-source-inventory-management-system-php-source-code.html).
 The discovered vulnerability is a blind SQL injection.
 The first step is to set up the environment.
 Then, a manual test will be conducted to verify the vulnerability.
 Finally, sqlmap will be used to confirm its existence.

 ### 1. Setting up the environment